 How to Create a Countdown in Adobe Premiere Pro CC (2018)

-- Drag onto the timeline scene, adjust length to desired length.
+- Drag the transparent video on to the timeline, adjust length to desired length.

 - Go to Effects, grab “Timecode”, drag and drop onto transparent video.

 - Go up to effect controls.
 From the Timecode controls lower the opacity down to 0.